Does anyone believe a $4.99 book, just over 120 pages, can unlock the prison of alcohol addiciton?

 Update: Two Weeks Sober!

-It’s been two weeks since I read the Easy Way to Stop Drinking and I’m now working through the much longer Stop Drinking Now.
+It’s been sober for 14 days since I read the Easy Way to Stop Drinking and I’m now working through the much longer Stop Drinking Now.

 I am totally surprised, but the information in this book has been a real help for me.
 I can’t explain why I’ve lost my cravings for alcohol, except that Allen Carr’s method has helped me recognize how stupid I was being to believe the lies about drinking.
 I plan to write a longer review once I finish the next book, but I’m certain this approach has done something positive for my recovery.